-Several House Democratic leaders issued a press release on June 29, 2007, stating that the proposed PTPA has potential to improve the standards of living in the United States and Peru, and that it reflects "...long-standing Democratic priorities with the inclusion of enforceable, internationally recognized labor rights and environmental standards."2 The press release, however, also states that House Democratic leaders expect the Peruvian government to change their laws "...so these agreements can come into effect promptly thereafter", and that House Ways and Means Committee Chairman Charles Rangel will lead a bipartisan delegation of Members of Congress to Peru and Panama in August to consult with the two countries' legislatures and executive branches.3
+Several House Democratic leaders issued a press release on June 29, 2007, stating that the PTPA had potential to improve the standards of living in the United States and Peru, and that it reflects "... long-standing Democratic priorities with the inclusion of enforceable, internationally recognized labor rights and environmental standards."
+The press release, however, also stated that House Democratic leaders expected the Peruvian government to change their laws "... so these agreements can come into effect promptly thereafter", and that House Ways and Means